PhGK/ProteinNetworkLRP/README.md

 cuda: Boolean.
 If True, experiment will run on the gpu
 njobs: number of parallel jobs.
 Will not effect training of network

+Results can be found in results/LRP/raw_data

 2) Computation of artificial networks
 The script Main_artificial.py replicates results from Figure 3 of the manuscript.
 The script works like 1), but users can set datatype to 'homogeneous' or 'heterogeneous' to generate data with either one or multiple different underlying networks.

+Results can be found in results/artificial/homogeneous/raw_data or results/artificial/heterogeneous/raw_data

 3) Crossvalidation
-Model Crossvalidation for the biological networks can be replicated using the script 'Crossvalidation.py'.
+Model crossvalidation for the biological networks can be replicated using the script 'Crossvalidation.py'.
+This can be parallelized using njobs.
+Results can be found in results/crossvalidation